jayant766/MIDAS-IIITD/README.md

 Tensorflow Speech Recognition Challenge was a Kaggle competition organised by Google Brain  to use the Speech Commands Dataset to build an algorithm that understands simple spoken commands. https://www.kaggle.com/c/tensorflow-speech-recognition-challenge

-This solution achieved a rank of 63 on private leaderboard (top 5%).

 ## Project Structure
 - data
        - raw
 	  - train (Training audio files)
 	    - test (Test audio files used for evaluation
 - libs
 	- classification (All scripts used for training and evaluation)
 -  notebooks